 Historical note and terminology

 A trophic factor can be generally defined as any molecule that supports the survival of neurons.
 Nerve growth factors are polypeptides that regulate the proliferation, survival, migration, and differentiation of cells in the nervous system.
 Most of the studies have focused on the effect of growth factors on neuronal survival and maintenance, hence, the term “neurotrophic factor.”
-By definition, a neurotrophic factor is synthesized by, and released from, target cells of the neurons, bound to specific receptors, then internalized and transported by retrograde axonal transport to the cell soma where multiple survival-promoting effects are initiated.
+A neurotrophic factor is synthesized by, and released from, target cells of the neurons, bound to specific receptors, then internalized and transported by retrograde axonal transport to the cell soma where multiple survival-promoting effects are initiated.

 Cytokines have also been found to modulate neuronal processes.
 Originally, they were considered to be derived solely from the cells of the immune system, but now they are known to be produced by the cells of the CNS also.
 In this article, the term “neurotrophic factors” will be used in a broad sense to cover neurotrophins (nerve growth factor, brain-derived neurotrophic factor, neurotrophins), growth factors, and other substances that promote survival and repair of the cells of the nervous system.